 SHAFTESBURY has a very good collection of hotels, cottages and B&Bs.
 But as the town sits on a hilltop, there isn’t a great deal of room to innovate with glamping options.
 Happily, there is a great deal of space in The Blackmore Vale and Cranborne Chase surrounding Shaftesbury – and there has been a considerable amount of innovation in recent years.

-From a list of 12 options last summer, we have now uncovered 18 locations close to Shaftesbury which include a converted double decker bus, eco pod, shepherd huts with hot pools and luxury safari tents.
-Click on the map above to explore your options.
+From a list of 12 options in summer 2017, we have now uncovered 19 locations close to Shaftesbury which include a converted double decker bus, eco pod, shepherd huts with hot pools and luxury safari tents.

 Many have spectacular views and settings, in oak woodlands, deer parks, kitchen gardens, equestrian centres and working farms.
 And they all add to the wealth of accommodation choices in North Dorset, alongside a number of AirBnB options.
 Come and stay in north Dorset for a short break, or a full family holiday: we’re halfway between London and Cornwall, just off the A303, and within easy reach of Dorset’s world famous Jurassic Coast.